Columbus replica ships to sail up the Tennessee River

-The Columbus Foundation was formed in the British Virgin Islands in 1986 with a mission to raise money to build the three ships Christopher Columbus used to discover the world.
+The Columbus Foundation was formed in the British Virgin Islands in 1986 with a mission to raise money to build three replicas of the ships Christopher Columbus used to discover the world.

 Step back in time and experience the historically accurate replicas that Columbus sailed across the Atlantic when discovering the new world in 1492.

-They will be stopping at Fort Loudon Marina located in Lenior City Sept.
+They will be stopping at Fort Loudon Marina located in Lenior City from Sept.
 6 through Sept.
-15. Their second stop will be in downtown Knoxville at Calhoun's On The River Sept.
+15. Their second stop will be in downtown Knoxville at Calhoun's On The River from Sept.
 17 to Sept.
-29.
+29, and the ships will be open for tours from 9 a.m. to 6 p.m.

 The foundation receives no funds from the government or private agencies and they are supported entirely by the fees paid to tour the ships.